 You may sometimes need to add additional languages in Windows 10.
 It is not supported by all Windows 10 versions, some Windows 10 Home editions are restricted to a single language, but it is something very easy to do as the installation of additional languages is pretty straightforward.

-We are going to see how to do it step by step with Windows 10 Pro in this page.
+In this tutorial we are going to see, step by step, how to do it with Windows 10 Pro.